When you have a loved one who is dealing with substance abuse, it takes a toll on your mental health.

 Approach With Kindness

-When your loved one has a substance abuse problem it can leave you feeling angry and resentful, but it is important to push these emotions aside when you are discussing treatment with them.
+When your loved one has a substance abuse problem it can leave you feeling angry and resentful, but it is important to push these emotions aside when you are discussing treatments like Long Island Treatment Center have.

 Today, addiction is very stigmatized so your loved one is probably expecting you to belittle, insult, and criticize them.
 It is very important to be clear that this is not your intention or how you feel, and that you understand where they are coming from and just want to help.